vavas/blog-assets/source/_posts/better-vue-file-organization.md

 **Reasons to change**

-1. Better way to visualize all methods that we have in the file.
+1. Better way to visualize all methods we have in the file.
 1. Easier way to extract a function to another file if/when necessary.
 1. More "functional" style (!?).

-Let's see and compare the traditional approach and the suggested/alternative one.
+Let's see and compare the traditional approach with the suggested/alternative one.

 **Traditional approach**